-You may often hear runners and coaches referring to Strides, also known as Striders or Accelerations.
+You may have heard runners and coaches referring to running strides, also known as striders or accelerations.

-These short sharp running efforts are brilliant when it comes to reinforcing good running form and efficient biomechanics.
-Even though these strides are completed at a fast pace, runners who complete most of their training at a steady pace like marathoners and ultrarunners will benefit from the good habits that they promote.
+Even though these strides are completed at a fast pace, runners who complete most of their training at a steady pace like marathoners and ultra runners will benefit from the good habits that they promote.

-This great video from Coach Greg McMillan explains why it’s important for runners of all levels and types to include regular sets of strides into their training schedule.
+In the great video above, coach Greg McMillan explains why it’s important for runners of all levels and types to include regular sets of strides into their training schedule.
 He explains how these short, sharp neuromuscular sessions work.

-Although each of these efforts build up to a pace far faster than the pace I complete all my training at, the focus is on staying relaxed and achieving great running technique.
+Although each of these efforts builds up to a pace far faster than the pace I complete the majority of my training at, the focus is on staying relaxed and achieving great running technique.

-Some coaches advocate running barefoot strides to help improve running form, strengthen the feet, ankles and lower legs, and improving proprioception.
+Some coaches advocate practicing barefoot running strides on grass to help improve running form, strengthen the feet, ankles and lower legs, and improving proprioception.

 However, this won’t be appropriate for all runners.
 So if you do decide to try running barefoot strides, try only a few efforts at first, and go easy.